 Participants also rated how appropriate it would be to bomb each individual, the ISIS soldier and the bystander, if they were alone.
 We computed a linear regression depending on percent chance the bystander is in ISIS.
-As expected for the ISIS leader there was no effect of condition, F(1,295)=0.88, p=0.348, $R^2=.003$ , but participants rated the bystander as more appropriate target to fire on as the percent chance they are ISIS increased, F(1,195)=22.97, p<.001, $R^2=.072$ .
-Overall, participants rated the ISIS leader as a highly appropriate target (M=6.02, SD=1.46) and rated the bystander as a less appropriate target (M=1.87, SD=1.47).
+As expected, for the ISIS leader there was no effect of condition, F(1,295) = 0.88, p = 0.348, $R^2 = .003$, but participants rated the bystander as a more appropriate target to fire upon as the percent chance they are ISIS increased, F(1,195) = 22.97, p < .001, $R^2 = .072$.
+Overall, participants rated the ISIS leader as a highly appropriate target (M = 6.02, SD = 1.46) and rated the bystander as a less appropriate target (M = 1.87, SD = 1.47).

 These results supported both hypotheses.
 As the probability that an unidentified bystander was an enemy increased, so did willingness to kill them; yet, under the highest uncertainty (50% chance the bystander was ISIS), almost half of participants endorsed bombing.
 Hence, many participants appear quite willing to risk sacrificing an innocent civilian to kill an enemy.
 Such findings raise the question of mechanism.
-Perhaps this effect reflects motivated reasoning by American participants due to their position in the conflict and their reasonable bias against ISIS; if so then a different pattern should emerge for a fictional conflict that avoids motivation to support one side over the other.
+Perhaps this effect reflects motivated reasoning by American participants due to their position in the conflict and their reasonable bias against ISIS; if so, then a different pattern should emerge for a fictional conflict that avoids motivation to support one side over the other.

-432 We examined whether participants would be less willing to sacrifice innocent 433 bystanders in a fictional conflict.
-Studies 1 and 2 asked Americans about a real-world conflict 434 between the US and ISIS, where motivated reasoning favoring the ingroup may drive 435 assumptions, limiting generalizability.
-To test this possibility, we manipulated whether the 436 conflict was between America and ISIS or two fictional countries, where motivation and 437 ingroup affiliation should not matter.
-Specifically, in the real-world conflict condition we 438 replicated the unidentified condition from Study 1 regarding an ISIS fighter and unknown 439 bystander; in the fictional conflict condition participants read about an identical situation about a pilot from "Nibia" contemplating a strike against "Sorovia Federation fighters" (see 440 441 supplement for full text).
-Prior studies described the target of the attack as an ISIS soldier 442 known for making chemical weapons; we worried this detail could make readers biased 443 against the target in the fictional conflict condition since chemical weapon use is widely seen 444 as taboo in modern warfare.
-For this reason, both conditions in Study 3 describe the target more neutrally as "a prominent leader and military strategist for [ISIS/the Federation]."
-We 445 446 preregistered the study: aspredicted.org/QFW ZFZ.
+We examined whether participants would be less willing to sacrifice innocent bystanders in a fictional conflict.
+Studies 1 and 2 asked Americans about a real-world conflict between the US and ISIS, where motivated reasoning favoring the ingroup may drive assumptions, limiting generalizability.
+To test this possibility, we manipulated whether the conflict was between America and ISIS or two fictional countries, where motivation and ingroup affiliation should not matter.
+Specifically, in the real-world conflict condition we replicated the unidentified condition from Study 1 regarding an ISIS fighter and unknown bystander; in the fictional conflict condition participants read about an identical situation about a pilot from "Nibia" contemplating a strike against "Sorovia Federation fighters" (see S1 File for full text).
+Prior studies described the target of the attack as an ISIS soldier known for making chemical weapons; we worried this detail could make readers biased against the target in the fictional conflict conditions in Study 3 describe the target more neutrally as "a prominent leader and military strategist for [ISIS/the Federation]."
+We preregistered the study: aspredicted.org/QFW_ZFZ.